Flavour Notes: Raspberry, Orange, Peach, White Florals

 During the privatization of various business sectors in Ethiopia in the 1990s, Shonora dry coffee processing station at Gerba town, and Shonora wet coffee processing station in Sakicha village were among the first processing stations in the area.

 This natural processed lot was grown and processed in the fertile highlands of Guji, in southern Ethiopia.
-It is grown in soil that is rich in nutrients, where animal waste and leaves that fall from the shade of trees become compost and serve as organic fertilizer eliminating the need for chemical fertilizers.
+It is grown in soil that is rich in nutrients, where animal waste and leaves that fall from the shade of trees become compost and serve as a natural fertilizer eliminating the need for chemical fertilizers.

 Shonora Coffee currently grows more than 600 hectares of coffee across 1,700 hectares of fertile, coffee-growing land.
 They employ or provide work to more than 150 people, and receive coffees from more than 500 smallholder or 'backyard farmers' in the area, who cultivate small numbers of trees in the areas surrounding their home and villages.